thejud/text-processing-cookbook/README.md

 Many of my data processing tasks follow this pattern:

 * FILTER the input, selecting a set of lines that I want
-* TRANSFORM the selected lines into a more useful format
+* EXTRACT/TRANSFORM the selected lines into a more useful format
-* REFILTER or JOIN the transformed data to cleanup
 * AGGREGATE the data
-* DISPLAY the aggregate data in an informative way
+* REPEAT

 Due to the power and flexibility of linux pipes, I can quickly assemble a set of commands that are very effective on small to medium sized datasets (able to fit on a single machine).
 Without doing a lot of programming, I can do exploratory analysis, and answer many types of questions quickly.

+I try to remember a set of techniques that I can put together on the fly to answer questions in under 60 seconds, often much less.
+More complicated questions can be answered in an actual program, or with higher-level tools.

 This document describes a variety of linux tools (standard and/or open source) that I've found useful for various parts of the process.
+They are also tools and techniques that I find myself re-discovering periodically, so this document is both a reminder to myself about things that have worked for me, and a potentially teaching tool for others.
+Note that there are multiple approaches to almost every recipe I've listed here.

 Conventions: In code blocks, the command is left justified, while output from the command is indented by one space.
 I find it annoying to remove the "$ "